rarar0/Windows_Server_Hardening/README.md

-# 2008_R2_Hardening
+# Windows Server Hardening
-Many Windows Server hardening functions.
+This script is a collection of many Windows Server hardening functions.

 The exe branch can be compiled using https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5
 _exe_branch is the latest
 To-Do: